vanillaSlice/blog/content/post/seven-languages-in-seven-weeks.md

 seven languages.
 But that's the whole point of the book — the intention is not to make you an expert in each language.

-We start each week with a new language:
+We start off each week with a new language:

 * Week 1 - Ruby
 * Week 2 - Io